I have attempted to structure the field letter codes used on USAAF WWII

 Primary Training Aircraft

 that primary training aircraft would not display a field letter code and carry only numerics on the

 fuselage body.
 Typically, this numeric (1-999) was to be positioned on the fuselage aft of the rear cockpit.
 The addition

 or sole use of the aircraft serial number on the fuselage was not uncommon.
 Further, the US insignia was to be

 displayed only on wing positions.
-To date I have documented two AAF's and one Primary School that did indeed display
+To date I have documented two AAF's and one primary school that did indeed display

-that subsection.
+their primary aircraft with fuselage letter codes.
 Both PT-17 and PT-19 aircraft were utilized and supporting

 Basic and Advanced Training Aircraft